flurinh/AtomCloudNet/README.md

 # AtomCloudNet

 Our network architecture is looking at the neighborhood of each atom in a given chemical space.
 The surrounding "cloud" of atoms then feed into the generation of new features describing the whole state of the atom.
-After multiple steps of updating atom-features based on surrounding clouds features propagate through the molecule reaching more distant atoms.
+After updating atom-features based on its surroundings features propagate through the molecule reaching more distant atoms.
+Optionally after the cloud-convolution we can extend the feature-space by concatenating translation- and rotation-invariant features (e.g. sum over all 2- and 3-body-interactions) and the previously generated atomic features.

-The resulting (depending on the network architecture intermediate) molecular representation could be used to investigate specific features of atoms or they can be collapsed and fed into a feed forward architecture to derive chemical properties of the whole molecule.
+The atomic feature space is collapsed via global pooling over all atoms for each feature.

-The "AtomCloudNet"-architecture is based on the point-convolution architecture which is highly performant in similar tasks in machine learning, such as surface segmentation or object detection.
+The resulting molecular representation could be used to investigate specific features of atoms or they can be collapsed and fed into a feed forward architecture to derive chemical properties of the whole molecule.

 ## Why AtomClouds?